stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 fill va = [va,va]
 ```

-The problem is, that the *callers of our function decide on
+The problem is, that *the callers of our function decide about
 the length of the resulting vector*.
 The full type of `fill` is
 actually the following: